brkarcher/brkarcher.github.io/shadow.md

 "Knight Nasira, are you ready?
 This will be a difficult kind of teaching."

-"Yes, holy mother.
+"Yes, Holy Mother.
 How so?"

 "It requires a balance: an open heart and a steel focus, each held in perfect measure.
 It is rather like balancing with one toe on the tip of a spear."